-NURSERY PRODUCTION HOC 130
+HOC 130 NURSERY PRODUCTION

-PREREQUISITE: HOC 115 or Permission of instructor
+(1T, 4E) 3 credits PREREQUISITE: HOC 115 or Permission of instructor

 This course focuses on all aspects of producing plants in a nursery.
 Topics include soil and other media for plant growth, container selection, plant propagation, watering, and fertilization, pest control, and product practices commonly used by commercial growers.
 Upon course completion, students will be able to demonstrate proficiency in all phases of nursery plant production.